aquilesC/aquiles.me/content/How to keep a lab journal.md

 ---
 title: How to keep a lab journal
 description: Keeping a lab journal is, above all, an act of discipline.
 Follow some simple techniques to achieve the maximum efficiency
-epistemic: Work in progress for a future book
+epistemic: Work in progress for a future hand-book
 ---
 Keeping a [[lab journal]] is, above all, an act of discipline.
 You need consistency and a set of rules on which you have agreed yourself.
 Getting started is easy, but making it grow is hard.